sigstore/sigstore-python/README.md

   -h, --help            show this help message and exit -v, --verbose         run with additional debug logging; supply multiple
-                        times to increase verbosity (default: 0) --rekor-version REKOR_VERSION
+                        times to increase verbosity (default: 0) --rekor-version VERSION
-                        Force the rekor transparency log version (in case there are multiple in signing configuration) (default:
+                        Force the rekor transparency log version.
+Valid values are [1, 2].
+By default the highest available version is used
-                        None)

 OpenID Connect options:
   --identity-token TOKEN